PrefectHQ/prefect/docs/core/advanced_tutorials/using-result-handlers.md

 For Cloud users on Prefect version 0.9.1+:

-- Checkpointing will automatically be turned on; you can disable it by setting `prefect.config.flows.checkpointing` to "False"
+- Checkpointing will automatically be turned on; you can disable it by passing `checkpoint=False` to each task you want to turn it off for
 - A result handler that matches the storage backend of your `prefect.config.flows.storage` setting will automatically be applied to all tasks, if available; notably this is not yet supported for Docker Storage
 - You can override the automatic result handler at the global level, flow level, or task level